Favorite albums of 2016

 Here we are again.
 One year done again.
 It got quite quiet here.
 Three articles.
 Nothing more.
 But I won’t apologize or promise to do better.
 Often I feel the urge to write something, but I just don’t know what.
 Strange, but it is what it is and I’m fine with that.

 Good things happened this year.
-I’m talking about music and a very personal improvement in life quality that is only partially related to music.
 This is now the time to, for a short while atleast, leave behind the year as a whole with all the bad things that came out of it.
 To take away what it had to offer for our ears.

 For me it felt a bit like there was less music this year.
 I just had other things on my mind.
 Still, there is some records I want to tell you about.

-🔗 Gold Panda – Good Luck And Do Your Best
+🔗 Jump to heading Gold Panda – Good Luck And Do Your Best

 “In My Car” is great.
 A wonderful melody.
 I wish it would never end.
 But then again there is quite some melodies for which this is true.